eenblam/probablyhow/README.md

 # probablyHow
-Check the app out at [probablyhow.wiki](http://probablyhow.wiki).
+probablyHow is a terrible markov chain app that aggregates wikiHow articles by leveraging [bleeding edge](https://github.com/jsvine/markovify) [AI](https://imgur.com/ZeSy3Zu) to bring you the best instructional content you never wanted.

-A terrible markov chain app that aggregates wikiHow articles by leveraging [bleeding edge](https://github.com/jsvine/markovify) [AI](https://imgur.com/ZeSy3Zu) to bring you the best instructional content available at your command line.
+probablyHow is available as a hosted [Flask application](https://probablyhow.herokuapp.com) and as a command-line client.

 Created by [@eenblam](https://github.com/eenblam) and [@squigglydonut](https://github.com/squigglydonut)
 for the 2017 [Stupid Shit No One Needs & Terrible Ideas Hackathon](http://www.stupidhackathon.com/)